Azure/azure-osconfig/docs/modules.md

 Modules can log as necessary informational and error traces during all MMI calls except MmiGet: MmiOpen, MmiClose, MmiFree and MmiSet.

 During MmiGet the modules should only log in case of error (no information traces) and only when full logging is enabled (when IsFullLoggingEnabled returns true).
-This is because MmGet is periodically called and same traces can fill the module's log, obscuring other traces.
+This is because MmiGet is periodically called and same traces can fill the module's log, obscuring other traces.

 # 10. Handling multiple client sessions